Allar/ue5-style-guide/docs/howitworks.md

 `NamingConvention` assets are simply a list of naming conventions as a data asset. `LintRules` will have access to the `NamingConvention` data asset that is defined in the lint rule's parent `LintRuleSet`.
 The `NamingConvention` data asset isn't responsible for any implementation logic.
 Instead `LintRules` are written to perform these naming convention checks using the given `NamingConvention` data asset as configuration.

+## LintRuleCollections... collect rules

+Sometimes it is easier to treat a collection of rules as a single rule.
+In this case, you can create a `LintRuleCollection` class that simply defines a list of other `LintRules`.
+This is very useful when dealing with repetitive path and file name lint rules.

 ## Video Walkthrough of Creating A LintRuleSet

 @TODO: Get this edited, uploaded, submitted, embedded